-Anne Helmond is Assistant Professor of New Media and Digital Culture and Program Director of the MA New Media and Digital Culture, Department of Media Studies, University of Amsterdam.
+Anne Helmond is Assistant Professor of New Media and Digital Culture at the University of Amsterdam.
 In her research she focuses on social media platforms and apps from an infrastructural perspective.
-Her research interests include digital methods, software studies, platform studies, app studies, infrastructure studies and web history.
+Her research interests include digital methods, software studies, platform studies, app studies, and web history.
 In her dissertation on ‘The web as platform: Data flows in social media’ she has developed the notion of ‘platformization’ to understand the dual logic of social media platforms’ extension into the rest of the web and, simultaneously, their drive to make external web data ‘platform ready’.
-Her work has been published in highly-ranked peer-reviewed journals such as New Media & Society, Theory, Culture and Society, Social Media + Society, First Monday, and Computational Culture.
-She currently holds a Veni grant from the Netherlands Organisation for Scientific Research (NWO) for the project ‘App ecosystems: A critical history of apps’ (2017–2020).
-In this project she develops novel digital methods for writing app histories to understand the emergence of this new cultural form.
+Her work has been published in highly-ranked peer-reviewed journals such as Big Data & Society, New Media & Society, Theory, Culture and Society, Social Media + Society, First Monday, and Computational Culture.
+From 2017–2020 she held a Veni grant from the Dutch Research Council (NWO) for the project ‘App ecosystems: A critical history of apps’ (2017–2020).
+In this project she developed novel digital methods for analysing apps, app stores, and app ecosystems to understand the emergence of this new cultural form.

 Fernando van der Vlist is a PhD candidate at Utrecht University’s Media and Culture Studies department and a research associate with the (DFG-funded) Collaborative Research Centre ‘Media of Cooperation’ (University of Siegen).
 He is a member of the Digital Methods Initiative (University of Amsterdam), the App Studies Initiative, the Public Data Lab, and is part of Utrecht University’s focus area ‘Governing the Digital Society’.
 His research interests and expertise covers digital methods and internet studies, social media and platform studies, app studies, software studies, data studies, and new media and digital culture more generally.
 Since 2014, he has held academic (research and teaching) positions at the University of Siegen (Germany), Utrecht University, and the University of Amsterdam (the Netherlands).